TRZLedgerFoundation/templates/community/solana-chatgpt-kit/README.md

 ```
 "What's the balance of arpit.sol?"
 "Check balance for user.superteam"
-"How much SOL does 26k2...QjC have?"
+"How much TRZ does 26k2...QjC have?"
 ```

-### Stake SOL
+### Stake TRZ

 ```
-"Stake 1 SOL into JupSOL"
+"Stake 1 TRZ into JupTRZ"
-"I want to stake 0.5 SOL"
+"I want to stake 0.5 TRZ"
 ```

 ### Get Token Prices